-Cheating on an examination or an assignment roll sheet or any other course related work or activities undermines the ethics of the university and the specific Christian purposes of OC.
-Accordingly, those who cheat on examinations, or any other course related work or activities or assignments will face serious consequences, as outlined in the following policy.
+Cheating on an examination, assignments, roll sheet, or any other course related work or activities undermines the ethics of the academy and the specific Christian purposes of Oklahoma Christiain University.
+Accordingly, students who cheat on examinations, assignments, or other course related work or activities will face serious consequences, as outlined in this policy.